orthoplex/hashcruncher/README.md

 # hashcruncher

-Consider the probem of mapping golf score names to their numeric values as succinctly as possible.
+Consider the problem of mapping golf score names to their numeric values as succinctly as possible.
 The complete mapping is as follows:

 | Score Name   | Numerical value |